 Using Azure delegated resource management, authorized users can sign in to the service provider’s tenant to access these resources, as shown here:

-Supported services and scenarios
+Enhanced services and scenarios

 - Use automation accounts to access and work with delegated customer resources

 - Back up and restore customer data in customer tenants

 - Manage hosted Kubernetes environments and deploy and manage containerized applications within customer tenants

 - View alerts for delegated subscriptions, with the ability to view alerts across all subscriptions